 Whether you are grilling or smoking, there are specific techniques to basting chicken and meat with a barbecue sauce.

 Some cooks may coat the protein with the barbecue sauce before even putting on the hot grill.
 Others may wait until the meat starts to cook, but not long enough, basting too soon into the cooking process.
 This will not end well and it's all due to a specific ingredient in barbecue sauce.

-Answer: Most of the things we call barbecue sauce contains sugar.
-Sugars, of all varieties, burn at a temperature of about 265 degrees F/130 degrees C. If you are cooking above this temperature then the sugars in a sauce will burn and add a bad flavor to foods.
-Since smoking is typically done at much lower temperatures then you don't have to worry about adding barbecue sauces to meats during their smoking times.
+Most barbecue sauces contain sugar.
+Sugar burns at a temperature of about 265 F/130 C. If you are cooking above this temperature—most likely when you're grilling—then the sugars in a sauce will burn and add a bad flavor to foods.
+The sauce can also turn gummy, creating a strange texture to the meat.

 The other school of thought is to wait until the food comes off the grill to coat with sauce.
 That means that the meat or chicken didn't have the chance to absorb any of the delicious flavors of the sauce during the cooking time when its ability to soak in flavors is at its peak.

 (This, of course, does not apply to mops, sops, marinades, and rubs that are used to flavor barbecue as it cooks.
 Thick barbecue sauces should be held off for later for the sake of flavor, but not because it will burn on the meat.)

 Applying at the Right Time When Grilling

 So when is the perfect time to baste with the barbecue sauce?

 That would be when the meat is about 10 minutes away from being done.
 You want to give the sauce enough heat to begin to caramelize, adding rich flavor, but not enough heat where it will reach the burning stage.
 Begin brushing on the sauce, adding two or three more coats until you remove the meat from the grill.
 If you notice a flare-up, move the meat to a cooler part of the grill.